 Academic Year (student

-cohort covered by 2021-22
+cohort covered by 2022-23

 specification)

 Module Code 2463

 Module Title Survival Analysis and Bayesian Statistics

 Module Organiser(s) Prof Ruth Keogh (Survival), Prof Claudia Allemani (Survival)

 Dr Alex Lewin (Bayesian) and Dr Alexina Mason (Bayesian)

 Faculty Epidemiology & Population Health

 FHEQ Level Level 7

 Credit Value CATS: 15

 ECTS: 7.5

 HECoS Code 101031 : 101030 : 101034

 Term of Delivery Term 2

-Mode of Delivery For 2021-22 this module is currently planned as a mixture of
+Mode of Delivery For 2022-23 this module will be delivered by predominantly face-to-face teaching modes.

-- online and face-to-face teaching.

-Teaching will comprise a combination of face-to-face teaching,

-live online activities, (synchronous learning) as well as recorded o

-self-directed study (asynchronous learning).
+Where specific teaching methods (lectures, seminars, discussion groups) are noted in this module specification these will be delivered by predominantly face-to-face sessions.
+There will be a combination of live and interactive activities (synchronous learning) as well as recorded or self- directed study (asynchronous learning)

 Mode of Study Full-time

 Language of Study English

-Pre-Requisites A knowledge of linear regression, analysis of variance, logistic

-regression, maximum likelihood estimation and simple methods of

-analysing quantitative and categorical data is essential (t-test, RR,

-OR).
-Have attended term-1 medical statistics modules and

-Generalised Linear Models or have equivalent knowledge.
-Have

-attended the "Introduction to Bayesian Statistics" lectures in term

-1 or have equivalent knowledge.
-Knowledge of classical inference

-and the idea of likelihood is needed.
-Knowledge of hierarchical

-models (mixed models) would be beneficial, but hierarchical

-Bayesian models will be motivated and introduced from scratch.
+Pre-Requisites A knowledge of linear regression, analysis of variance, logistic regression, maximum likelihood estimation and simple methods of analysing quantitative and categorical data is essential (t-test, RR, OR).
+Have attended term-1 medical statistics modules and Generalised Linear Models or have equivalent knowledge.
+Have attended the "Introduction to Bayesian Statistics" lectures in term 1 or have equivalent knowledge.
+Knowledge of classical inference and the idea of likelihood is needed.
+Knowledge of hierarchical models (mixed models) would be beneficial, but hierarchical Bayesian models will be motivated and introduced from scratch.
 Familiarity with Stata and R is needed.

 Accreditation by None

-Professional Statutory and
+Professional Statutory None

-Regulatory Body
+and Regulatory Body

 Module Cap (indicative 60 (numbers may be capped due to limitations in facilities or

-Module Cap (indicative

 number of students) staffing)

-- staffing) This module is intended for people with both mathematical (up to

-(undergraduate degree level in joint mathematics/statistics for example) intending to pursue a career in medical statistics.
+Target Audience This module is intended for people with both mathematical (up to first year undergraduate level) and statistical backgrounds (undergraduate degree level in joint mathematics/statistics for example) intending to pursue a career in medical statistics.

 Module Description Survival analysis methods are widely used in medical statistics, epidemiology, data science and beyond to study outcomes which are the time to occurrence of an event, and how that time may be influenced by individual characteristics or exposures.
-Specialised methods are needed to study time-to-event outcomes.
-This module equips students with the knowledge and practical skills needed to analyse and interpret time-event data The Bayesian approach to statistics is based on a subjective interpretation of probability, meaning that the uncertainty about the occurrence of some event of interest relates to the individual expressing the evaluation as well as the event itself.
+Specialised methods are needed to study time- to-event outcomes.
+This module equips students with the knowledge and practical skills needed to analyse and interpret time-event data

+The Bayesian approach to statistics is based on a subjective interpretation of probability, meaning that the uncertainty about the occurrence of some event of interest relates to the individual expressing the evaluation as well as the event itself.
 It allows external evidence to be incorporated into an analysis, and is of increasing interest for the design and analysis of clinical trial and other medical data.
 This module provides students with the ability and tools to perform and interpret a Bayesian analysis.

 The module is assessed through an analysis and reporting exercise.

-Duration 5 weeks at 2.5 days per week Timetabling slot Slot D2 Last Revised (e.g. year September 2021 changes approved)
+Duration 5 weeks at 2.5 days per week

+Timetabling slot Slot D2

+Last Revised (e.g. year August 2022

+changes approved)